Bharath-tars/ModelMl/README.md

-## Diabetes Prediction Application using Machine Learning (MINI Project)
+## Model for Diabetes Prediction using Machine Learning (MINI Project)

 ### Overview
 In this project, the objective is to predict whether the person has Diabetes or not based on various features suach as